JHDeStip/Stippers/README.md

 We've done our best to list everything Stippers has to offer you.
 Don't be mad if we forgot something though!

 ### Login
 All users can login to the website as long as they are a member.
 When a user is not a member of the current membership period his account still exists but he will be unable to login.
 The only exception to this is the admin account, with which you'll always be able to login.
+The admin account is the initial account that's created during database setup and has user id 0.
 More on membership periods below!

 ### Membership periods, user registration and user management
 People that are in the system (users) can be a member of your organisation.
 Memberships are always on a per membership period basis.